I saw a post on the topic of shoulding recently on another blogger’s site and wanted to continue the conversation.

 We all screw up.
+We all fail.
 It’s part of being human, and something that allows us to learn.
 If you’re too busy beating yourself up with your should nunchucks, you may end up missing those opportunities for learning and growth.

-A crucial first step in challenging your shoulds is to recognize how often you’re using them.
+A crucial first step in challenging the should monster is to recognize how often you’re using them.
 And trust me, you’re probably using them A LOT.
 So pay attention to your inner dialogue, or the things you’re writing down in your journal.
 Work on having a finely tuned should radar so they don’t regularly slide by unnoticed.